Show navigation Hide navigation

 Over the years Sligo Grammar School has been involved in debating and public speaking.
-In recent years both have become popular and this year we set up SGS DebSoc.
+In recent years both have become popular and we have set up SGS DebSoc.
 The Society meets every week in the Khansama.
-Ms Hynes is the teacher in charge and she teaches the students the skills of public speaking and debating.
-The school enters competitions during the year as well as having lunchtime debates in the Library.
-These debates are open to the rest of the school and are always well attended.
+Ms Hynes anf Ms Finnerty are the teachers in charge and they teach the students the skills of public speaking and debating.
+The school enters competitions during the year.